Continuing my adoption of new CSS3 capabilities, I’ve built my first site using rotation. CSS3 allows rotation of elements with the

 Rotated elements can be a pain to deal with and even cause a number of usability issues given the current state of things.
 But it is currently possible to pull off a site with CSS rotation and create a unique and interesting design.
 Images can be used for rotation effects, but they have their own issues, as I experience with the dropdown menus on the Akron Art Museum site (

-which will soon be updated to my widened and markup updated version ).
+which will soon be updated to my widened and markup updated version a more recent design doesn’t have rotation).
 Also keep in mind that if you only need

 90° rotation, snook describes a different method that seems to not have so many issues.